Advertisement

 Related Article: Tinubu unveils economic emergency plan

 Moreover, the Executive Order marks a pivotal shift in the country’s healthcare landscape.
-By eliminating tariffs and taxes on essential manufacturing materials, the initiative will enhance local production, reduce costs, and improve the availability of critical medical supplies.
+By eliminating Tariffs and taxes on essential manufacturing materials, the initiative will enhance local production, reduce costs, and improve the availability of critical medical supplies.
 The collaborative efforts of various government ministries and agencies will be crucial in ensuring successful implementation.
 As local manufacturers expand their capabilities, the country can look forward to a more self-reliant healthcare sector, improved access to affordable medical products, and a strengthened Economy with increased employment opportunities.

 Disclaimer